ayriela/BYO-solo-project/README.md

 ### Deployed Link
 [Heroku Deployed Version](https://byo-solo.herokuapp.com/#/home)
-Feel free to register a new user or log in with the sample credential `test/test` to get a feel for the application.
+- Feel free to register a new user or log in with the sample credential `test/test` to get a feel for the application.
+- Chrome is the supported browser for this version of the application.
-Note: Emails are stored but not used in this version so they don't need to be real email addresses you have access to
+- Emails are stored but not used in this version so they don't need to be real email addresses you have access to

 ## Screen Shots
 ### User's Home Page